zsikkink/MDPoker/README.md

 ## Troubleshooting

-- If you encounter connection errors, make sure the Node.js service is running.
+- If the Express service is not available, the PreflopEnv will automatically fall back to a provided equity calculator or simple estimations.
-- Check for errors in the Node.js service console output.
+- Check the Node.js console for any errors if calculations seem incorrect.
-- Verify that the port (default: 3000) is not being used by another application.
+- Verify that port 3000 is available for the service to use.

+## Project Structure

+- `server.mjs`: The Express server that exposes the equity calculation API
+- `src/simulation/equity_calculator.mjs`: The core equity calculation function
+- `src/simulation/equity_client.py`: Python client that communicates with the Express service
+- `src/simulation/preflop_env.py`: The pre-flop MDP environment that uses equity calculations
+- `src/simulation/game_rules.py`: Enforces the rules of Texas Hold'em poker

-## Advanced Configuration
+## Configuration

-You can modify the service port or host in both the Node.js server (`server.js`) and the Python client (`equity_client.py`).
+You can modify the service port or host in both `server.mjs` and `src/simulation/equity_client.py` if needed.